 Scientific Participants Announced:

-During the morning workshop we will be joined by scientists form the fields of Developmental Biology, Cosmology, Behavioural/Spacial Ecology, Plant Synthetic Biology and the Chemistry of Medicine.
-During the afternoon workshop we will be joined by scientists researching Stem Cells and Regenerative Medicine, Archaeological Science and Education, Biology, Neuroscience and Developmental Biology.
 Please note we cannot guarantee that during this event you will be paired with the scientist of your choice, but all participants will have the opportunity to chat with each other during the networking part of the event.
-This is an opportunity to explore image making and experiment with approaches to art and science so please come to this workshop with an open mind.
+This is an opportunity to explore image making and experiment with approaches to art and science so we encourage you to come to this workshop with an open mind.

 Summary of scientists research ideas:

-- Contributing to the work on increasing the efficiency of photosynthesis.
+- Plant Synthetic Biology – Contributing to the work on increasing the efficiency of plants to transform carbon dioxide into oxygen through photosynthesis.

 Summary of scientists research ideas:

-- Interested in the cells of the blood-brain barrier and how they may contribute to the development of small vessel disease.
+- Neuroscience– Interested in understanding the cells that form the walls of the barrier that separates the circulating bodily blood from the brain and how they may contribute to a disease of the blood vessels in the (cerebral small vessels disease)